emelynataly77/emelynataly77.github.io/projects/bellabeat.md

- After cleaning the proper data on excel the files were saved without the unnecessary "merged" title.
+ After cleaning the proper data on excel, the files were saved without the unnecessary "merged" title.
 For example 'dailyCalories_merged' was changed to 'dailyCalories' and so on.
 I decided that the data was too intolerabel to continue processing on Excel other than the basic cleaning mentioned above.
 So I decided to move over to the BigQueary platform and continue analyzing the necessary data.
 Overall, Excel provided a quick and straightforward way to clean the data during the early stages of processing.

-NOTE: Moving forward I will be processing the data by grouping similiar datasets by datatype (e.g., daily, hourly) to help keep things organized and simple.
+NOTE: Moving forward I will be processing the data by grouping similiar datasets by their datatype (e.g., daily, hourly) to help keep things organized and straightforward.

 ---